a2k11/locateDrops/README.md

     state & dispatch to create initial state
   - added styling to login page, moved me query to graphql directory, provided better error handling, refactored reducer with destructuring of action
+  - creating protected route for app, adding new case is_logged_in to reducer, adding isAuth to context to track user login, if logged in user is kicked to app page, implemented ProtectedRoute.js
   -